Help steer the ship

 - Increasing the profile and professional development for you and your organisation, and Relationship building with other Committee Members and stakeholders such as Government representatives.

-The New Zealand Council of Retail Property (NZCoRP) represent the owners of over 100 retail properties and shopping centres, with 5,000 tenants.
+The Retail Committee (previously known as the New Zealand Council of Retail Property) represent the owners of over 100 retail properties and shopping centres, with 5,000 tenants.
 The committee provides a unified voice for our members, banding together to advocate on legislative and regulatory challenges, to provide a strong voice for the industry, and to ensure retail is recognised as a significant contributor to the NZ economy.

 The Diversity and Inclusion Committee lead initiatives that bring the industry together and move us forward.
 This committee is passionate about creating an industry that embraces diversity, attracts the best talent, and champions inclusion.
 Improving diversity across our industry will have many long-term benefits and many individual members are making significant progress in this area.